-- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds and any limitations on amounts that may be purchased; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will bear, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made; - the date or dates from which interest will accrue; - limitations on transfer of the bonds, if any; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued; - the currency in which Israel may pay the bonds and any interest; and - any other terms of the bonds.
+- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds and any limitations on amounts that may be purchased; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will bear, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made: - the date or dates from which interest will accrue; - limitations on transfer of the bonds, if any; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued; - the currency in which Israel may pay the bonds and any interest; and - any other terms of the bonds.

-The prospectus supplement may also describe any United States federal or Israeli income tax consequences and special considerations applicable to that particular series of bonds if applicable. from the sale of the bonds offered hereby for general purposes of the State.
+The prospectus supplement may also describe any United States federal or Israeli income tax consequences and special considerations applicable to that particular series of bonds if applicable.